-To upgrade the firmware on your Adaptec RAID controller, follow the instructions in Using the Adaptec Flash Utility on page 79.
-You can also use maxView Storage Manager or the ARCCONF command-line utility to upgrade your controller firmware.
-Refer to the maxView Storage Manager User's Guide and the Adaptec Command Line Interface User's Guide.
+To upgrade the firmware on your Adaptec RAID controller, follow the instructions in Using the Adaptec Flash Utility on page 83.
+You can also upgrade the controller firmware with maxView Storage Manager or the ARCCONF command-line utility.
+Refer to the maxView Storage Manager User's Guide and the Adaptec Command Line Interface User's Guide for more information.
+If the firmware upgrade is unsuccessful, follow the instructions in Resetting the Controller on page 61.